 Installing photovoltaics in New Mexico

 If you have lots of sun.... install PV!
-It can be hard rounding up the cash to invest, but it pays off moderately well, and feels REALLY good to watch that meter spin backward as you reduce you carbon footprint!
-In NM, there is a tax credit, and combined with the Federal tax credit, 30% of the the initial expense can be recovered the first year (with a cap of $11k for TY'08).
-My contract with PNM locked me into getting REC credits for $.13/kWhr, AND your meter spins backward if you are producing more than you use at the current (2011) rate of about $.09/kWhr.
-What it boils down to is similar to about a 4% yeild on a 'safe' investment like a CD.
+It can be a challange rounding up the cash to invest, but it pays off moderately well, and feels REALLY good to watch that meter spin backward as you reduce your carbon footprint!
+In NM, there is a 10% tax credit, and combined with the 30% Federal tax credit this means you get a tax rebate amounting to 40% of the the initial expense the first year!
+The net cost of the system pays for itself over the next 8-10 years and then continues to save you money for many years after that.
+My contract with PNM locked me into getting REC credits for $.13/kWhr (in 2008) on top of eliminating my power bill.
+What it boils down to is a pretty darn good Rate of Return yeild on a 'safe' investment like a CD with the added bonus of increasing your equity in your home with an improvement that adds value by saving you money every year.
 Click to [see more...]

 Water conservation tips